 b.
 Increase cart value

-If the user has logged in but not added to cart within the defined time period, then a notification is triggered that incentivizes him for purchase.
+If the user has logged in but not added to the cart within the defined time period, then a notification is triggered that incentivizes him for purchase.

-Moreover, as it is apparent from the above image, if the user has indeed added items to cart, then the journey nudged him to increase the cart size with the same incentive.
+Moreover, as it is apparent from the above image, if the user has indeed added items to the cart, then the journey nudged him to increase the cart size with the same incentive.

 c.
 Encourage checkout